 The Future Of Wireless Charging

-The advent of faster wireless charging devices, and the inclusion of compatible technology in upcoming next generation smartphones, will increase the marketplace for wireless technology, and enhance smartphone user experience.
+The advent of faster wireless charging devices, and inclusion of compatible technology in upcoming next generation smartphones, will increase the marketplace for wireless technology and enhance smartphone user experience.

 Wireless charging is more convenient than wired charging in nearly every way.
-When the same speed can be achieved, which it has been, then there really will be no reason not to go wireless.
+If the same speed can be achieved, then there really is no reason not to go wireless.